klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 **Function Calls**

-If we generate a valid desert file, using the following command:
+A valid desert file can be generated using the following command:

 ```bash
 $ php php-desert.php -e desert